How to be a Conscious Shopper (And Flex Your Purchasing Power)

 Whenever your credit card digits make their way out of your pocket/handbag/browser cache, you’re faced with a series of choices.
 On a surface level, we choose things by style, size, and colour, but the less obvious choices we make before signing on the dotted line have the power to turn us from mindless consumers into conscious buyers.

 First, we have to choose to believe that each purchase we make really matters.
 And it does on several levels.
-Locally, having fewer, better quality, more beautiful things improves our quality of life.
+Locally, having fewer, better quality, more beautiful things improves the quality of our lives.
 Globally, rejecting the fast fashion/conspicuous consumption/planned obsolescence model that is driving our planet to (and past) the brink of ecological disaster has become a moral responsibility.

 Why wouldn’t you take every opportunity to insert your voice into the conversation by exerting your purchasing power in a meaningful way?